Learn to Hunt

 Landowners who want to improve the habitat in their trout streams should contact the Decorah or Manchester fish management biologist for help with project plans and potential funding sources.

-Kids (15 years and younger) have their own trout fishing ponds at Big Spring Hatchery and Bellevue Station.
-These ponds offer a safe and easy spot for young anglers to learn the basics of fishing, with an excellent chance to reel in their first trout and earn a first fish award.
-A limited number of fishing poles and basic tackle is available for kids to use.
+Kids (15 years and younger) have their own trout fishing ponds at Big Spring Hatchery and the Bellevue Fishing Station along the Mississippi River.
+These ponds offer a safe and easy spot for families with young or beginner anglers to learn the basics of fishing, with an excellent chance to reel in their first trout and earn a first fish award.
+A limited number of fishing poles and basic tackle is available for kids to use, but don't forget the night crawlers!
+On most years, the Bellevue Kids Pond is not fishable from late spring though the summer months due to excessive aquatic vegetation.

 All kids must be with a properly licensed adult (fishing license + trout privilege).
 There is a 2 trout limit per day, which includes trout caught and released.
 Artificial tackle is recommended for kids planning to catch and release fish.